colinw10/huddl-app/docs/copilot-task/05-TEAM-PLAN-FILES.md

 The wave chart and heatmap use these metrics to visualize user activity.
 Toggle buttons are mobile-responsive (breakpoints: 600px, 480px, 375px).

+**RIVER TIMELINE "SPACE ECONOMY":**
+- Posts grouped BY USER (not by date!) in groupPosts.js
+- Each user = ONE row with carousel navigation
+- Need 3+ posts per type per user for carousel arrows
+- seed_posts.py creates 9 posts/user (3 per type) for testing

 **Like Model Requirements:**

 - user: ForeignKey to User (who liked)